Publications, Articles & Papers

 A one-day symposium led by artists and printmakers discussing their practice, residencies, and international projects.

-Common Ground – Exhibition and artist residency New South wales Australia review 2017
+Matrix of Movement – Exhibition and artist residency New South wales Australia review 2017

 Research is focused on two main locations The Mersey Estuary in Liverpool and Hunter Estuary New South Wales.
 Exploring differences between northern and southern hemisphere cultures, the artists will investigate how ideas of navigation have a direct correlation to our understanding and relationship to landscape.